tum-pbs/pbdl-book/others-GANs.md

 loss function: we can completely discard it at inference time, once the generator is fully trained.
 Hence it's also not overly crucial how much resources it needs.

-However, despite being a very powerful tools, it is (given the current state-of-the-art) questionable whether GANs make sense when we have access to a reasonable PDE model.
+However, despite being very powerful tools, it is (given the current state-of-the-art) questionable whether GANs make sense when we have access to a reasonable PDE model.
 If we can discretize the model equations and include them with a differentiable physics (DP) training (cf. {doc}`diffphys`), this will most likely give